-To the best of the Company's knowledge, other than Mr. Mah, the other experts named in Item 15.1 did not have any registered or beneficial interest, direct or indirect, in any securities or other property of the Company when the experts prepared their respective reports or afterwards, nor will they receive any such interest.
-Mr. Mah holds, directly or indirectly, options to acquire 86,200 common shares of the Company and 117,000 performance share units (each convertible into common shares of the Company).
+To the best of the Company's knowledge, other than Mr. Mah and Mr. Gray, the other experts named in Item 15.1 did not have any registered or beneficial interest, direct or indirect, in any securities or other property of the Company when the experts prepared their respective reports or afterwards, nor will they receive any such interest.
+Mr. Mah holds, directly or indirectly, options to acquire 125,200 common shares of the Company and 99,000 performance share units (each convertible into common shares of the Company).
+Mr. Gray holds, directly or indirectly, options to acquire 253,000 common shares of the Company and 97,000 performance share units (each convertible into common shares of the Company and 97,000 performance share units (each convertible into common shares of the Company).